-The heat capacity of air is around 1000 joules or 0.278Wh per kg per degree and its density is around 1.2kg per m3 which means that 1m3 of air is able to transport 0.278Wh/kg × 1.2kg = 0.33Wh of energy per each degree in temperature change.
+The heat capacity of air is around 1000 joules or 0.28Wh per kg per degree and its density is around 1.2kg per m3 which means that 1m3 of air is able to transport 0.28Wh/kg × 1.2kg = 0.33Wh of energy per each degree of air temperature change.
 Compare that to the same volumetric amount of water which has 4 times the heat capacity, 830 times the density and is able to carry 1151Wh energy per degree difference.

-A four person household needs 4 × 30m3= 120m3 of fresh air per hour which could transport 120 × 0.33Wh = 40Wh of energy per hour per degree increase.
+A four person household needs 4 × 30m3= 120m3 of fresh air per hour which can transport 120 × 0.33Wh = 40Wh of heat per hour per degree change.
 So in order to add or remove 1000Wh of heat by transporting 120m3 of air every hour we need a 1000Wh ÷ 40Wh = 25C degree hotter or colder air compared to the room temperature.
-Doubling the amount of air to 240m3 would require only a 12.5C degree difference.
+Doubling the amount of air to 240m3 would decrease that to a 12.5C degree difference.

 This proves that in theory it is possible the heat or cool the whole house just by using the air that is already used for ventilation.
 Not only that — we can use a heat pump to extract even more heat from the air leaving the home.

 The ideal way to do this is by placing a heat pump on the exhaust side of the ventilation after the cross-flow heat exchanger to extract even more energy from the outgoing air — like a traditional air-source heat pump but with the evaporator placed inside the exhaust line of the ventilation unit and the condenser in the supply line (in the heating mode).
 It would also recover all the energy left over by the cross-flow heat exchanger!

 There are several products (filter by “Compact heat pump unit”) on the market that do this:

 - Nilan Compact P (in component database)